jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) Notwithstanding subsection (1), the Commissioner, an authorised officer, or a person accompanying the Commissioner or the authorised officer, shall not enter any private dwelling except with the consent of an occupier or pursuant to a warrant issued under subsection (4).
 (4) A judicial officer who, on written application made on oath, is satisfied that the exercise by the Commissioner or an authorised officer of his or her functions under this section requires physical access to a private dwelling may issue to the Commissioner or an authorised officer a warrant to enter that private dwelling.
 (5) Every warrant issued under subsection (4)—
-  (a) Shall be in a form prescribed by regulations made under this Act; and (b) Shall be directed to a named officer of the Department; and (ba)
+  (a) shall be in a form prescribed by regulations made under this Act; and (b) shall specify an authorised officer of the Department, whether by name or in general, who may act under the warrant; and
-  (c) Shall be valid for a period of 1 month from the date of its issue or such lesser period as the judicial officer considers appropriate; and
+  (ba) shall specify whether other persons may accompany the officer acting under the warrant; and (c) shall be valid for a period of 1 month from the date of its issue or such lesser period as the judicial officer considers appropriate; and
-  (d) Shall state its period of validity, or the date on which it expires.
+  (d) shall state its period of validity, or the date on which it expires.
 (6) Every person exercising the power of entry conferred by a warrant issued under subsection (4) shall produce the warrant of authority and evidence of identity—
   (a) On first entering the private dwelling; and
   (b) Whenever subsequently reasonably required to do so.